2bndy5/CirquePinnacle/docs/api.rst

 Setter
    .. cpp:function:: void setCalibrationMatrix(int16_t* matrix)

+      Manually sets the compensation matrix (array) of the 46 signed short integer values stored in the Pinnacle ASIC's memory that is used for taking measurements.
+This matrix may not applicable in AnyMeas mode (specification sheet is lacking adequate information).

+      :param int16_t* matrix: The array of 46 signed short integers (AKA int16_t) that will be used for compensation calculations when measuring of input events.
+See note below from the Pinnacle ASIC's application note about deciding what values to use.

+Getter
+   .. cpp:function:: void getCalibrationMatrix()

-      This matrix is not applicable in AnyMeas mode.
-Use this attribute to compare a prior compensation matrix with a new matrix that was either loaded manually by setting this attribute to an ``array`` of 46 signed 16-bit (short) integers or created internally by calling :cpp:func:`calibrate()` with the ``run`` parameter as ``true``.
+      Use this function to compare a prior compensation matrix with a new matrix that was either loaded manually via :cpp:func:`setCalibrationMatrix()` or created internally by calling :cpp:func:`calibrate()` with the ``run`` parameter as ``true``.

+      :returns:
+         The matrix (array) of 46 signed short integers configured by :cpp:func:`setCalibrationMatrix()` or created internally by :cpp:func:`calibrate()`
+         (or after a "power-on-reset" condition).

 .. note:: A paraphrased note from Cirque's Application Note on Comparing compensation
    matrices:

    If any 16-bit values are above 20K (absolute), it generally indicates a problem with the sensor.
 If no values exceed 20K, proceed with the data comparison.
 Compare each 16-bit value in one matrix to the corresponding 16-bit value in the other matrix.
 If the difference between the two values is greater than 500 (absolute), it indicates a change in the environment.
 Either an object was on the sensor during calibration, or the surrounding conditions (temperature, humidity, or noise level) have changed.
 One strategy is to force another calibration and compare again, if the values continue to differ by 500, determine whether to use the new data or a previous set of stored data.
    Another strategy is to average any two values that differ by more than 500 and write this new matrix, with the average values, back into Pinnacle ASIC.

-Getter
-   .. cpp:function:: void getCalibrationMatrix()

-      :returns:
-         The setting configured by :cpp:func:`setCalibrationMatrix()` or created internally by :cpp:func:`calibrate()` (or after a "power-on-reset" condition).

 setAdcGain()
 ^^^^^^^^^^^^^^^^^^^^^^^

    .. cpp:function:: void setAdcGain(uint8_t sensitivity)

-      (does not apply to AnyMeas mode).
+      Sets the ADC (Analog to Digital Converter) attenuation (gain ratio) to enhance performance based on the overlay type.
+This does not apply to AnyMeas mode.
+However, the input value specified can be written while `DataMode`_ is set to :cpp:var:`PINNACLE_ANYMEAS`, but there is no garauntee that it will "stick" as it may be overidden by the Pinnacle ASIC (specification sheet does not imply either way).

-      :param int sensitivity: This int specifies how sensitive the ADC (Analog to Digital Converter) component is. ``0`` means most sensitive, and ``3`` means least sensitive.
+      :param uint8_t sensitivity: This byte specifies how sensitive the ADC component is.
+It must be in range [0, 3].
+Where ``0`` means most sensitive, and ``3`` means least sensitive.
 A value outside this range will default to ``0``.

       .. tip:: The official example code from Cirque for a curved overlay uses a value of ``1``.